loculus-project/loculus/architecture_docs/11_risks_and_technical_debt.md

 This works well, because we can distribute the mostly redundant configuration values efficiently.

 However, this became quite complex and hard to maintain over time.
-It is untested and hard to debug, if something goes wrong.
+It is untested and hard to debug if something goes wrong.
 It is also (as of now) mostly undocumented.

 Some parts of the configuration are redundant and could be simplified.